SCWells72/sirono-common/README.md

 For these reasons the class library includes a simple logging wrapper that more closely mimics loggers in other environments.
-The logging wrapper supports level-specific logging and direct construction of more complex logged messages via `String.format()` embedded formatting specifiers as call arguments (up to 6 after which you must provide your own list of parameters).
+The logging wrapper supports level-specific logging and direct construction of more complex logged messages via `String.format()` embedded formatting specifiers as call arguments.

 ### Example